thammet/devops-quickstart/DevopsQuickstart.Tool/README.md

 * Create a repository on Azure DevOps
 * Create and link [build pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/what-is-azure-pipelines?view=azure-devops) via any yml files it discovers in the codebase

-# How to use DevopsQuickstart
+# How to use DevopsQuickstart Tool

 ## Installation

-`dotnet tool install -g thammett.DevopsQuickstart`
+`dotnet tool install -g thammett.DevopsQuickstart.Tool`

 ## Granting DevopsQuickstart Access